Calytic/Oxide.Ext.Catalyst/docs/SOURCE.md

 ## Using Your New Service

-* Add/Remove source service where plugins made be found
+* Add/Remove source service where plugins are found

   ````catalyst.source http://my.source.com````